DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-05_anatomy-of-a-good-generative-design-process.md

 * How can these aspects be measured or quantified?
 Is there an existing methodology you can learn from?
 * Evaluation will drive the optimization process, so it contributes significantly to the overall process.
 As such, poorly defined evaluation criteria will result in less than stellar solutions.

-For the **Exploration** & **Evolution** phases:
+For the **Exploration** and **Evolution** phases:

 * What key result do you want?
 * What kind of decision will you be trying to make?
 Is it choosing a single outcome \(a design solution maybe\), an approach \(comparing multiple classes of solutions\) or something altogether different?
 * What influences that decision?

-## Step 3 : Define inputs & outputs
+## Step 3 : Define inputs and outputs

-Think about the overall process and the constants & variables in your defined problem & solution?
+Think about the overall process and the constants and variables in your defined problem and solution?

 <img src="../../assets/intro/good4.png" style="width:200px;"/>

 * Identify which inputs will change for each stage and what are their allowed value ranges.
-* Identify the inputs that will remain the same for all stages & across generated solutions.
+* Identify the inputs that will remain the same for all stages and across generated solutions.
 * The curse of dimensionality: Be careful not to over-complicate your generative design process by adding too many initial inputs and outputs.
 * Start with the minimal needed inputs and gradually add more if needed as you become more aware of what your design needs.
 * What are you trying to accomplish during this step?
 Decide if/what you need to measure and if/how that output is communicated to subsequent steps.